Strategic Plan

 About

-Queenslanders are experiencing more frequent and intense disasters, with coordinated action to support the recovery and the resilience of our communities occurring within an environment of rapid technological change, fiscal and workforce pressures, changing demographics and diverse community needs.
-This requires us to think and act differently, be agile and facilitate coordinated action to ensure Queenslanders are safe, reconnected and supported through disasters.
+The Queensland Reconstruction Authority (QRA) Strategic Plan 2026-30 outlines QRA's vision, purpose, organisational objectives, strategies, outcomes and performance indicators.
+Queenslanders are experiencing more frequent and intense disasters, with changes in timing, duration and intensity of disaster events making future impacts more unpredictable.
+Coordinated action to support the recovery and the resilience of our communities is occurring within an environment of rapid technological change, fiscal and workforce pressures, changing demographics and diverse community needs and expectations.
+This requires us to think and act differently, be agile and support a sustainable workforce to facilitate coordinated action to ensure Queenslanders are safe, reconnected and supported as they recover from disasters.

 Our vision

-Stronger, safer, resilient Queensland communities
+Stronger, safer, resilient Queensland communities.

 Our purpose